-This Five day comprehensive practitioner course, with independent APMG exam, will provide a practical guide to planning, implementing and maintaining compliance with the new General data Protection Regulation (GDPR) Regulations.
+This five-day comprehensive practitioner course with independent APMG exam, updated post BREXIT, will provide a practical guide to planning, implementing and maintaining compliance with Data Protection & GDPR Regulations.

-Under the new EU data protection regulations, the appointment of a Data Protection Officer (DPO) will be mandatory for controllers and processors in the public sector.
-The obligations for this new and challenging role will require insight into cyber threats, risks, data breach management, secure design and secure by default principles, privacy compliance and the legal spectrum of the GDPR.
+Under EU and UK data protection regulations, the appointment of a Data Protection Officer (DPO) is mandatory for controllers and processors in the public sector.
+The obligations for this challenging role will require insight into cyber threats, risks, data breach management, secure design and secure by default principles, privacy compliance and the legal spectrum of the DPA18 & the GDPRs.

-This course is suitable for data protection officers, HR Professionals, compliance officers, auditors, IT & security Professionals.
+This course is suitable for data protection officers, data protection practitioners, HR Professionals, compliance officers, auditors, IT & security Professionals.

-This GDPR Practitioner course is primarily aimed at professionals working with IT, Risk, Security, Governance and Compliance roles across public and private sectors.
+This Data Protection Foundation & Practitioner course is primarily aimed at professionals working with IT, Risk, Security, Governance and Compliance roles across public and private sectors.
 It is also aimed at Marketing Professionals and Project Managers.

-Learn to solve GDPR problems to new privacy situations by applying acquired knowledge, facts, techniques, and rules in a learnt from the GDPR Practitioner course.
+Learn to address new privacy situations by applying acquired knowledge, facts, techniques, and rules learnt from the GDPR & UK GDPR Practitioner course.

 - Incident Response